EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 (`SIGMA <https://www.efsa.europa.eu/en/supporting/pub/en-1428>`__\  [8]_)
 from EFSA, as well as the European Surveillance System (`TESSy <https://ecdc.europa.eu/en/publications-data/european-surveillance-system-tessy>`__\  [9]_) from ECDC.
-Other ongoing joint efforts of theses stakeholders support OHS data harmonization as well, for example the joint molecular typing database (URL: ).
+Other ongoing joint efforts of these stakeholders support OHS data harmonization as well, for example the joint molecular typing database [10]_.
 Another collaborative effort is the compilation of the yearly European Summary Reports (EUSRs) on trends and sources of zoonoses, zoonotic agents and food-borne outbreaks and on antimicrobial resistance in zoonotic and indicator bacteria from humans, animals and